balderdashy/sails-docs/reference/blueprint-api/Update.md

 previous: <a dictionary of the record attribute values prior to the update>
 ```

-for instance, continuing the example above, all clients subscribed to pony #47 (_except_ for the client making the request, if the request was made via websocket) would receive the following notification:
+For instance, continuing the example above, all clients subscribed to `Pony` #47 (_except_ for the client making the request, if the request was made via websocket) would receive the following notification:

 ```
 id: 47,